 By Glenn Petersen

-Glenn Petersen is the chair of the Anthropology and Sociology Department at CUNY Baruch College.
+Glenn Petersen is the chair of the Anthropology and Sociology Department at CUNY Baruch College as well a professor at CUNY's Graduate Center.
 He also flew in U.S. Navy reconnaissance aircraft in 1966 and 1967 in Vietnam.